shvbsle/hddman/README.md

 # hddman
-utility to manage a NTFS hard disk from mac
+utility to manage a NTFS hard disk from mac.

+TEST